Cranberries and their effects: 4 reasons why you should eat cranberries

 Not only love goes through the stomach, but also health.
 For many people it is still a taboo subject, but digestion is of central importance when it comes to general well-being.
 That's why it's important to eat the right nutrients and support your gut as much as you can.
 For example, the fiber contained in cranberries stimulates digestion.
 You've probably heard of this before, right?
 These fiber-rich food components are mainly found in plant-based foods and bind in the stomach.
 This results in a longer-lasting feeling of satiety and gets digestion moving.
 100g of cranberries contain around 4.6g of fiber - This has a positive effect on your general intestinal health, especially if you have an unbalanced diet that is low in fiber.
 The antibacterial effect of cranberries also prevents Helicobacter pylori bacteria from settling in the stomach and intestines - this reduces the risk of inflammation of the stomach lining.

-#4 Growth inhibitor of cancer cells
+#4 Growth inhibitors of cancer cells

 Unbelievable, but true.
-Various studies have already looked at the the growth-inhibiting effect of cranberries on cancer cells. are used.
-The dyes pro-anthocyanins (PAC) have proven to be particularly effective.
+Various studies have already dealt with the the growth-inhibiting effect of cranberries on cancer cells. on cancer cells.
+The colorants pro-anthocyanins (PAC) have proven to be particularly effective.
 Due to their distorted metabolism, tumor cells produce free radicals.
 If there is an excess, they destroy themselves.
 For this reason, antioxidants are counterproductive within the tumor cell.
 Instead, the tumor cell should produce more free radicals, which is caused by chemotherapy, for example.
-Vitamin C within the tumor cell also has a paradoxical effect.
-It produces even more toxic free radicals, whereas ascorbic acid has an antioxidant effect in healthy cells.
+Vitamin C within the tumor cell also has a paradoxical effect.It produces even more toxic free radicals, whereas ascorbic acid has an antioxidant effect in healthy cells.
 The PAC of the cranberry also has this paradoxical pro-oxidative effect in the cancer cell.

 How can I integrate cranberries into my diet?